mccakit/learn_xmake/_sources/introduction/layout.rst.txt

 In this section, I'll guide you through packaging libraries and consuming them, both locally and remotely.
-You'll learn how to integrate packages from other build systems, utilize system packages, and work with SDKs.
+You'll learn how to integrate packages from other build systems and utilize system packages.

 Toolchains
 ==========